|Oracle® Enterprise Manager System Monitoring Plug-in Installation Guide for Microsoft BizTalk Server

 System Monitoring Plug-in Installation Guide for Microsoft BizTalk Server

 This document provides a brief description about the Microsoft BizTalk Server Plug-in, details on the BizTalk Server versions and operating system platforms the plug-in supports, prerequisites for installing the plug-in, and step-by-step instructions on how to download, install, verify, and validate the plug-in.
+The following topics are presented:

 The Microsoft BizTalk Server Plug-in extends Oracle Enterprise Manager Cloud Control to add support for managing the Microsoft BizTalk Server 2004 and 2009.
 By deploying the plug-in within your Cloud Control environment, you gain the following management features for Microsoft BizTalk Server: